Build your expertise and make a lasting impact.

 Certificate Program Learning Outcomes

-• Improved interaction with individuals and families affected by SUD
+• Engage individuals and families affected by SUD with greater confidence, empathy, and reduced stigma.

-Exploring the Role of ACEs and Trauma in SUD
+Exploring the Role of ACEs and Trauma in Substance Use Disorder

 Guide to Harm Reduction